 5. Research credits: At least 18 hours of research hours (6x97).

 6. Dissertation credits: At least 9 hours of dissertation (6x99).
 These 9 hours may be spread over two semesters as 6699 followed by 7399.

-7. Transferred credits: Up to 30 hours of M.S.-level organized coursework may be transferred to meet any of the above organized coursework requirements.
-Transferred courses must meet the approval of the Graduate Advisor and the student’s Supervising Professor.
+7. Waived credits: Up to 30 hours of M.S.-level organized coursework may be waived to meet any of the above organized coursework requirements.
+Waived courses must meet the approval of the Graduate Advisor and the student’s Supervising Professor.

 After the completion of 18 hours of course work above the Master’s degree, the student must demonstrate the potential to complete the PhD program.
 This potential is assessed by a written examination and by the successful completion of the Master’s core requirements.
 Upon meeting these requirements, a student may receive approval to continue in the doctoral program.
 The student must be working with a Ph.D. advisor by this time.